Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 ---

-## 3. Start the Local Model Server
+## 3. Start the Local Model Server With Logs

 Start the model server on a private local port.

-For the first working version, I used one parallel slot:
+For the current working version, I used two parallel slots with continuous batching:

 ```bash
 cd /workspace/llama.cpp